khaled-alfayez-zn/whatever/README.md

 # First Project
 ## Using docker run a simple app (db, and backend)

-This is the first project to learn how to use Docker.
+This is the first project for me to learn how to use Docker.
 The idea of the app is to have a simple database, running on PostgreSQL with Docker, and have an API that retrieves data from this database, also running on Docker.
 The backend could be programmed with whatever language I am most comfortable with.

 ## Plan